andrei2timo/Cognitive-services/README.md

 - **Azure Account**: Obtain Azure subscription credentials and configure the necessary Cognitive Services.
 - **Python Environment**: Ensure you have Python installed for running the backend translation script.
+- **Database Setup**: Configure the database and ensure connectivity.

 ### Installation